mattermost/docs/README.md

 **Signing CLA:**

-Please complete the [Mattermost Contributor Agreement](http://www.mattermost.org/mattermost-contributor-agreement/), so you can be added to the Mattermost [Approved Contributor List](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true).
+Please read the [Mattermost Contributor Agreement](http://www.mattermost.org/mattermost-contributor-agreement/) and sign it (at the bottom of the page), so you can be added to the Mattermost [Approved Contributor List](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true).

 **Additional process for Core Committers on Repositions:**